USC to Honour Winners of the 2018 Student Papers Competition

 - Only the submitting student can present the paper, regardless of the number of co-authors attributed in the paper.

-- Only the student who presented at the conference and is chosen as the winner will have his/her expenses paid to attend the international conference.
+- Only the winning student who presented at the conference will have his/her expenses paid to attend the international conference.

-- Abstract – 500 word (maximum) in MS Word or PDF format
+- A Paper Abstract – 500 word (maximum) description

 - Proof of attendance at a recognized academic institution